deltazero-cz/sisymon/README.md

 ## Setup

-Clone in this into a desired directory, i.e. `/var/www/html`
+Clone this into a desired directory, i.e. `/var/www/html`

 Add following lines into your virtualhosts' (sites-enabled) config
 ```apacheconf